KarenWemm/github-slideshow/_posts/0000-01-02-KarenWemm.md

 layout: slide
 title: "Welcome to Karen's slide!"
 ---
-This is my wonderful slide!
+This is my wonderful slide! :tada:
 Use the left arrow to go back!